 As a rule of thumb, we suggest that the product of the multiplier times the ratio of price to book value should not exceed 22.5.

 Criterion #1 works out to $500 million today based on the increase in CPI / Inflation.

 The optimum price for a Defensive quality stock can easily be derived from the last three lines and this price is known as the Graham Number.

 The Graham Number is designed to quantitatively assess any stock, regardless of sector or industry.

 For example, public utility companies that are typically low on earnings will need higher asset figures to be acceptable.
 Similarly, service sector companies that are typically low on assets will need higher earnings figures to be acceptable.

-The biggest concern today is that the Graham Number is now used in isolation almost everywhere, while the five other supporting criteria for defensive stock selection are completely ignored.
+The most common misuse of the Graham Number today is that it's used in isolation almost everywhere, while the five other supporting criteria for Defensive stock selection are completely ignored.

-An online search for Graham Number will bring up dozens of stock screeners and analyst reports recommending stocks based on the Graham Number alone.
+An online search for Graham Number will bring up dozens of analyst reports recommending stocks based on the Graham Number alone.

-Another cause for concern is that Graham Numbers are now rarely calculated using the average earnings of the past three years as was required, even though Graham gave detailed explanations of how easy it was to manipulate a single year's earnings figure and why such averaging was essential.
+Graham Numbers are also rarely calculated using the average earnings of the past three years now, even though Graham gave detailed explanations of how easy it was to manipulate a single year's earnings figure and why such averaging was essential.

 The complete stock selection procedure recommended by Graham is far more elaborate.